jaypopat/fyp/README.md

-  contracts/   → Solidity contracts for verifying proofs and storing model metadata sdk/         → TypeScript SDK for web/server and cli to interact with contracts zk-circuits/ → Noir circuits for ZK logic (registration and ongoing audit circuits) itmac/       → ITMAC Protocol functions used by the provider/auditor/client for any interactions
+  contracts/   → Solidity contracts for verifying proofs and storing model metadata sdk/         → TypeScript SDK for web/server and cli to interact with contracts zk-circuits/ → Noir circuits for ZK logic (registration and ongoing audit circuits)

 ````

 ---